Leonor2004/FSI_24-25/CTFs/CTF8.md

 But the password is hashed, so this is not the actual admin password.

-To dehash the password we wanted to user Hashcat, so first we needed to find the hashcat mode, to do that we ran the following command:
+To dehash the password we wanted to use Hashcat, so first we needed to find the hashcat mode, to do that we ran the following command:

 ```bash
 hashid -m '$P$BuRuB0Mi3926H8h.hcA3pSrUPyq0o10'